leo-arch/pacfree/README.md

 # pacfree

-> Make pacman free-software aware
+> Making pacman free-software aware

 ![alt_tag](https://github.com/leo-arch/pacfree/blob/master/free_pacman2.png)

-I simply love Arch Linux' `pacman`; but I think it falls short when it comes to free-software.
+I simply love `pacman`; but I think it falls short when it comes to free-software.
 It simply makes no distinction at all between free and non-free software; but it should.

 What I offer here is a simple `pacman` wrapper written in Bash and aimed to make `pacman` free-software aware by making use of Parabola's blacklist.
 The wrapper is very simple: every time the user attempts to install some package via the `-S` option, the wrapper will check the blacklist looking for the package.
 If found, that is, if the package is non-free, the user will be warned and asked whether or not she wants to continue.
 Next, if necessary, `pacman` will be called to do its thing.